Amul-Thantharate/OmenFusionAi_Bot/docs/commands.md

 ## Chat Commands

 ### /chat
-Start a conversation with the AI.
+Start or continue an AI conversation.
 ```
-/chat Hello, how are you today?
+/chat What is artificial intelligence?
 ```

 ### /clear